-Query goal: Find routine privileges that the carrier of the privilege can in turn grant to others, i.e., the privileges have been given WITH GRANT OPTION.
+Goal Find routine privileges that the carrier of the privilege can in turn grant to others, i.e., the privileges have been given WITH GRANT OPTION.
 The number of privileges that can be passed on should be as small as possible.

-Notes about the query: There could be multiple routines with the same name but with different parameters in the same schema (overloading).
+Notes There could be multiple routines with the same name but with different parameters in the same schema (overloading).
 Thus, for the unique identification of the routine it is necessary to present also its parameters in addition to the schema name and routine name.
 The query excludes privileges that have been given to superusers because they have the privilege in any case.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: High (Few or no false-positive results)
+Reliability High (Few or no false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: Revoke WITH GRANT OPTION privilege.
+Fixing Suggestion Revoke WITH GRANT OPTION privilege.

-Data source: INFORMATION_SCHEMA+system catalog
+Data Source INFORMATION_SCHEMA+system catalog

 SELECT rp.grantee, rp.specific_schema AS routine_schema, rp.routine_name,